fletcherm/pbc-scripts/README.md

 * Optionally set `PBS_PASSWORD` or a related environment variable to avoid being prompted for the password.
   * [Please see this page for more information](https://pbs.proxmox.com/docs/backup-client.html#environment-variables).

+## Ansible role

+An Ansible role for installing the Proxmox Backup Client and these helpers scripts is available in this repository.
+It has some customization, but not a lot, as this repository is primarily for myself.
+Feel free to use it but your mileage may vary.

 ## Descriptions

 * `pbs-environment.sh`